PASCAL-SC/alma-letter-editor-plus/README.md

 - Make sure Tampermonkey is installed and **enabled**
 - Make sure the script is **installed** and **enabled**
 - Refresh the Alma Letters Editor page.
-Sometimes due to how alma loads tampermonkey doesn't know that you are on the proper page.
+Sometimes, due to how Alma loads, Tampermonkey doesn't know that you are on the proper page.

 If the issue continues, contact your Alma system administrator or [open an issue](https://github.com/PASCAL-SC/alma-letter-editor-plus/issues).